 NYC Knee Arthroscopy

-Commonly referred to as “scoping the knee,” knee arthroscopy provides orthopedic surgeons with a better solution for repairing damaged ligaments and cartilage compared to open surgery.
-Large incisions associated with open surgery complicate orthopedic procedures by increasing the likelihood of infection; additionally, large incisions prolong the post-operative recovery period, and also cause significant scarring.
+Commonly referred to as “scoping the knee,” knee arthroscopy provides orthopaedic surgeons with a better solution for repairing damaged ligaments and cartilage compared to open surgery.
+Large incisions associated with open surgery complicate orthopaedic procedures by increasing the likelihood of infection; additionally, large incisions prolong the post-operative recovery period, and also cause significant scarring.
 For sports injuries, knee arthroscopy provides patients with results that allow them to return to the playing field in a much shorter amount of time when compared to traditional open surgery.

 Anatomy of the Knee

 The knee is made up of the femur (thighbone), the tibia (shinbone), and the patella (kneecap).
 The bottom of the femur attaches to the top of the tibia to form a swinging, hinge-like joint.
 The two connecting ends of the bone are lined with cartilage, which provides a smooth surface that lets the bones glide easily, by limiting friction.
 The patella attaches and helps protect the joint formed by the tibia and femur.
 Ligaments attach the knee joint to the surrounding muscles to provide additional support for the knee.

 In a knee arthroscopy procedure, the surgeon makes a small incision around the knee large enough to insert the arthroscope, a fiber-optic camera that sends video images to a computer monitor.
 This allows surgeons to repair the affected components by providing a sufficient view of the operating field without making a large incision.
 In a second small incision, the surgeon inserts the operating instruments, roughly pencil-sized, to perform the operation.
 The surgeon uses the video imaging to navigate around the knee joint, allowing for precise and accurate knee repair.

 Knee arthroscopy is performed most commonly for the following treatments: